Myrmex/macronizer-api/README.md

 ### Network

 - `AlatiusMacronizerUri`: the URI of the macronizer service.
 Default is `http://localhost:51234/` as this is inside the Docker compose stack network.
+- `MacronizerTimeout`: the timeout for the wrapped macronizer service, in minutes.
+Default is 3.
 - `RateLimit`:
   - `IsDisabled`: true to disable rate limiting.
   - `PermitLimit`: the maximum number of requests per time window.